codingsoo/ARAT-RL/README.md

 ## Collect the results

-To collect the results, you can use this command:
+To collect the results, use the following command:

 ```
 python parse_log.py
 ```

-It will collect the coverage and the number of responses for 2xx, 4xx, and 5xx and store the results in the `res.csv` file.
+This will gather the coverage and number of responses for status codes 2xx, 4xx, and 5xx.
+The results will be stored in the `res.csv` file.
+Additionally, any detected bugs will be recorded in the `errors.json` file.

+## Review the Results

+The `results` directory contains the results for each tool and each service.
+These results include the achieved code coverage, the number of obtained status codes, the number of bugs found, and detailed bug reports.